13 kitchen essentials for your first apartment

 • Tongs

-5. Dishes and Silverware
+5. Dishes and silverware

 It’s time to ditch the paper plates and plastic forks.
 Grab a set of plates, bowls, mugs, and basic utensils (forks, knives, and spoons) so you have enough for a few people.